simolus3/drift/docs/pages/docs/faq.md

 and has stable api.
 In fact, the `moor_flutter` or `drift_sqflite` variants are built on top of sqflite.
 But even though sqflite has an api to construct some simple queries in Dart, drift goes a bit further by

-* Generating typesafe mapping code for your queries
+* Generating type-safe mapping code for your queries
 * Providing auto-updating streams for queries
 * Managing `CREATE TABLE` statements and most schema migrations
 * A more fluent api to compose queries